 The Board has established succession plans for the retirement of individual Board members to ensure an appropriate balance of skills, experience and expertise on the Board.
 The Board views director renewal as an essential process to ensure optimal Board performance.
-The Board is also mindful of the need to increase gender diversity of the Board for future director appointments.
-In this regard, Alison Barrass was appointed as a non-executive director effective 24 May 2019 and will stand for election at the Group's 2019 Annual General Meeting.
+The Board is also mindful of the need for gender diversity for Board composition for future director appointments.